videolan/vlc/README.md

 VLC is used by many over the world, on numerous platforms, for very different use cases.

+VLC is platform that take cares for user interface experience, visit videolan store(https://www.videolan.org/vlc/skins.html) for customization like window skin or customized buttons.

 The **engine of VLC** can be embedded into 3rd party applications, and is called *libVLC*.

 **VLC** is part of the [VideoLAN project](https://videolan.org) and